 Measure Details How did you spend your service pupil premium allocation last academic year?
-Gaps identified in service children's education which was addressed with targets and therapeutic groups supported by Senior Leaders in school What was the impact of that spending on service pupil premium eligible pupils?
+Gaps identified in service children's education which was addressed with targets and therapeutic groups supported by Senior Leaders in school.
+Referrals made to external agencies for assessment and observation with recommendations given - this then provided targets for the class teacher to work on in order to support What was the impact of that spending on service pupil premium eligible pupils?
 Confidence and skills-based improvements were seen amongst service children.
 The therapeutic groups gave the service children a sense of ambition and continued to support them in building resilience